-Dampness, rot and infestation Repair category: 2 Notes: There is evidence of woodworm to flooring and roof timbers.
-It is likely that the woodworm is inactive, but this can only be confirmed by a Timber Specialist.
-Localised dampness was recorded in the wall linings adjacent to the fireplace in the Sittingroom.
-In a property of this age and type it is possible that there may be defects which are presently concealed by floor coverings, plasterwork and in areas which are presently inaccessible.
-It is recommended that a reputable timber/damp specialist firm be employed to carry out a detailed inspection of the entire subjects and thereafter implement all necessary remedial works under cover of long term guarantee.
+Dampness, rot and infestation Repair category: 3 Notes: Localised dampness was recorded in wall linings at ground level within the original building and further investigation will be necessary.
+It is recommended that a reputable timber/damp specialist firm be employed to carry out a detailed inspection and thereafter implement all necessary remedial works under cover of long term guarantee.